SimpleChance/CS215-FinalProject/README.md

 test2_genetic.py is a script to collect time data for our genetic algorithm based on variable population size.

-test3_genetic.py is a script to collect fitness data for our genetic algorithm and compare it to know optimum paths
+test3_genetic.py is a script to collect time data for our genetic algorithm based on variable maximum generations.

 To install packages, cd into ...\CS215-FinalProject and paste the following into the terminal:
 - pip install numpy